huggingface/datasets/docs/source/package_reference/table_classes.rst

 Table Classes
 ----------------------------------------------------

-Each :obj:`datasets.Dataset` object is backed by a pyarrow Table.
+Each :obj:`datasets.Dataset` object is backed by a PyArrow Table.
-A Table can be loaded either from the disk (memory mapped) or in memory.
+A Table can be loaded from either the disk (memory mapped) or in memory.
-Several Table types are available, and they all inherit from datasets.table.Table.
+Several Table types are available, and they all inherit from :class:`datasets.table.Table`.

 .. autoclass:: datasets.table.Table